raizcap/martian-robots-code-challenge/README.md

             docker run --name CodeChallengeAPI --network codechallenge-network -p 5005:5005 -e 'ASPNETCORE_URLS=http://*:5005' -d code-challenge:v1

 If there is no error, you should see two Docker containers running: CodeChallengeDB and CodeChallengeAPI.
+Both have to be running before executing the app.
+In case you want to run them manually:
+  1. First run CodeChallengeDB container.

+  2. Once it's running, run CodeChallengeAPI container.

+  3. If the API stops due to an error, try againg some seconds later.
+It could be that the DB was still not ready.